 This article originally appeared on VICE UKDespite what your beloved great-aunt believes, queer people weren't made in a lab in 1996 to piss her off and infiltrate the soaps.
 A new group have organized a walking tour of queer culture landmarks in London, to make visible history often overlooked rather than let right-wing politicians take credit for magically solving The Gay Problem under David Cameron.

-In defiance of their persistent opposition to LBGT rights legislation, the Tories have a track record of trumpeting themselves as Macklemore-level queer allies.
+This is the battle the Queer Tour crew are preparing to fight.
+Next year is the 50th anniversary of the 1967 Sexual Offences Act, when the government finally permitted 21-year-old men to have sex with each other in private.
+"Those who suffer from this disability carry a great weight of shame all their lives," then-home secretary Roy Jenkins famously said.In defiance of their persistent opposition to LBGT rights legislation, the Tories have a track record of trumpeting themselves as Macklemore-level queer allies.
 So it seems likely they will try to piggyback next year's celebrations.
 "Fuck them if they're going to pat themselves on the back without recognizing the problems they caused all over the world," Dan said.
 "And if you look at cuts in services, the rise in queer youth homelessness, the rise in HIV… we are still not free."